overdose-dev/tip-calculator/README.md

 ﻿# tip-calculator
-A Tip Calculator that calculates how much tip amount each person gets and also the total amount of tip
+A Tip Calculator that calculates how much tip each person gets and also the total amount of tip